LucvandenBrand/lucvandenbrand.github.io/_posts/2020-2-23-Text-adventure.markdown

 Where every Token has a TokenType, which is an enum describing the kind of token we are dealing with, and a value containing any additional information potentially associated with the token.
 For example we might have a token of type TAKE and an empty value, followed by a token of type ITEM, with a value containing "shortbread".
 We can simply be concerned with the types of our tokens and the values they contain, _and little to none of the parsing code will have to be rewritten if we translate our entire game to another language!_ So, how do we write a **Tokenizer?**

 ### Writing a tokenizer
 Writing a tokenizer becomes really easy once you've done it once or twice (which is the reason we have programs that write this code for you).
 We create a loop which iterates until all input has been processed, and within this loop we repeatedly _try_ to match the current unprocessed part of our input with one of the token types we defined.
 If none of our tokens match, we either ignore the input (allowing you to say things like `Take the shortbread already!` without `already` being a known token) or we raise an error (such as when tokenizing a C source file).
-This process can be summarized with a little piece of C pseudocode:
+This process can be summarized with a little piece of C pseudo-code:

 {% highlight C %}
 {% raw %}